-If your collective bargaining agreement or participation agreement provides for dependent coverage, eligible dependent(s) under the Plan are described on the following pages:
+If your collective bargaining agreement or participation agreement provides for dependent coverage and you elect dependent coverage when you are first hired, during the open enrollment period or during a special enrollment period.
+Your collective bargaining agreement may require you to share in the cost of dependent coverage.
+Eligible dependent(s) under the Plan are described on the following pages: